 The British Studies Program, founded in 1976, is organized by Southern Miss through an academic consortium of colleges and universities.
 The purpose of the consortium is to promote a more profound understanding of British culture and society among students and faculty through scholarly and educational activities.

 In the program, students take one course for six semester hours of credit.
 Three hours is awarded through lectures, seminars, and field excursions, and three hours through supervised research.
-The course meets from June 26 through July 27, 2014, at King's College in Central London.
-Each student has a single room with private bath at a King's College residence hall.
+The course meets from June 1 through July 2, 2017, based at The University of Westminster's residence halls.
+Each student has a single room with a shared kitchen.

 Upon arrival in London, students are greeted by program faculty who accompany the students into London on coaches.
 Faculty lead students on walking tours of London on the first weekend.